 Once these Psalms have been recited, the funeral home and rabbi should be contacted.
 It’s important to inform the funeral home that a Taharah will be needed.
 Plan your memorial service accordingly.

-In the Jewish faith, the human body is considered a sacred vessel.
+According to the Jewish faith, the human body is a sacred vessel.
 The privacy, dignity and virtue of the body is under holy protection in Jewish tradition.
 After the passing, this body remains equally as deserving of reverence.
 Those near the deceased are expected to conduct themselves with grace and dignity in order to demonstrate the proper respect for the dead.

-A shemira (honor guard) is expected to remain with the body as often as possible, if not constantly.
+A shemira (honor guard) remains with the body as often as possible, if not constantly.
 Anyone keeping vigil over the body recites prayers or psalms to comfort to the soul of the departed.

 Restrictions & Ritual

-The burial is conducted as soon as possible.
+The burial happens as soon as possible.
 Since Jewish custom forbids posthumous medical practices to preserve the body’s sanctity, the funeral must take place immediately.

 Judaism is a faith rich with stories and tradition.
 The specific rituals following death have deep significance to the faithful.
 Like many of the other Jewish death traditions, it helps to bring closure and consolation to the family in mourning.